MarkNjunge/nest-boilerplate/README.md

 A custom logger is implemented using [winston](https://www.npmjs.com/package/winston).

 Create a logger using `new CustomLogger()`.
-A parameter can be passed into the constructor and will be used as a tag.
+A parameter can be passed into the constructor and will be used as a tag (defaults to "Application").

 For example,